 CLX's Debut Celebration Brings Together Chicago's Learning Community

-On Monday, October 29, 2018, more than 250 of our friends and supporters gathered at Google to celebrate the launch of our new non-profit, the Chicago Learning Exchange (CLX), an educational start-up with an 8-year track record of advancing equity in digital learning.
+On Monday, October 29, 2018, more than 250 of our friends and supporters gathered at Google to celebrate the launch of our new non-profit, the Chicago Learning Exchange (CLX), an educational start-up with a 9-year track record of advancing equity in digital learning.
 CLX serves as a hub for digital learning by cultivating a community for professional learning, supporting the adoption of digital badges, and investing in expanding in youth development programs that utilize technology.